pyeventsourcing/eventsourcing/README.md

 ```

-Next, define an event sourced repository class for your entity.
-Inherit from the base class
+Now, define an event sourced repository class for your entity.
+Inherit from
-'EventSourcedRepository' and set the 'domain_class' attribute on the subclass.
+eventsourcing.infrastructure.event_sourced_repo.EventSourcedRepository and set the
+'domain_class' attribute on the subclass.

 In the example below, the ExampleRepository sets the Example class as its domain class.

 ```python